 Note: The free printable indoor seed starting schedule is at the end of this blog article.

-Last frost date
+How to find your Last frost date

 To extend the growing season, we start tender seeds indoors before the conditions outdoors are right for them.

-The indoor seed starting schedule tells us how long in advance should seeds be started.
+The indoor seed starting schedule tells us how long in advance seeds should be started.

 Facts vs experience